Man accused of killing ex-wife with an ax in Chalmette front yard

 CHALMETTE, LA. - CHALMETTE - An ax-wielding man attacked and killed his ex-wife in front of her home Wednesday morning on Palmetto Street in Chalmette around 8 a.m., according to the St. Bernard Parish Sheriff's Office.

+According to the St. Bernard Parish Sheriff's Office, 56-year-old Mark Owens was arrested for second-degree murder after killing his ex-wife, Kimberly Owens.

-Deputy Chief John Doran said the woman was believed to have left her home to go to work when the ex-husband emerged, possibly from a hiding place under the home, and surprised her and fatally wounded her with an ax.
+Deputy Chief John Doran said Kimberly Owens was believed to have left her home to go to work when her ex-husband emerged, possibly from a hiding place under the home, and attacked her with an ax.

+Sidney Torres says woman killed w an axe in Chalmette was "more than an employee, she was family."
+Says ex husband had history of abuse— Lauren Bale (@LaurenBaleWWLTV) September 27, 2017

-The 56-year man left the scene and an arrest warrant was issued.
-Doran said the man, whose name is being withheld pending family notification of the incident, turned himself in to officers.
-He is being held on counts of second-degree murder.
+Mark Owens left the scene and an arrest warrant was issued.
+Doran said he surrendered to police soon after the alleged murder.

 Doran said the incident occurred at least partially in front of the victim's mother and a neighbor.